janko/rodauth-rails/README.md

 rodauth(:admin).login_path #=> "/admin/login"
 ```

-You'll likely want to save the information of which account belongs to which
+*NOTE: You'll likely want to save the information of which account belongs to which
 configuration to the database.
 See [this guide][account types] on how you can do
-that.
+that.*

 ### Sharing configuration